Sex Crimes Attorney In St. Louis, Missouri

 - Sexual misconduct – Sexual misconduct involves exposure of genitals to cause alarm, sexual contact that causes a third person to be alarmed, sexual intercourse in a public place or where a third person would be alarmed, or soliciting sexual contact to alarm another person.

 - Sexual abuse – Sexual abuse is subjecting someone to sexual contact while they are incapacitated, incapable of consent, or lacks the capacity for consent, or by use of force, or purposefully subjecting someone to sexual contact without their consent.

 Don’t Risk Your Future

 How Does Missouri Define Consent?

-Penalties for sex-related convictions depend largely on the violence of the act, age or mental capacity of the victim, past convictions, and aggravating factors, for example, use of a weapon during rape.
+Penalties for sex-related convictions depend largely on the violence of the act, the age or the mental capacity of the victim, past convictions, and aggravating factors, for example, the use of a weapon during rape.

 All other sex crimes are felony offenses in Missouri.
 Imprisonment for convictions ranges from a minimum of five years to life in prison, and a sex offender registration requirement of 25 years to life.

-If you have been accused of or charged with sex crimes in St. Louis, Missouri, St. Charles, St. Louis, or Jefferson counties, or East St. Louis, call The Law Office of Gregory N. Smith to discuss your case.
+If you have been accused of or charged with sex crimes in St. Louis, Missouri, St. Charles, St. Louis or Jefferson counties, or East St. Louis, call The Law Office of Gregory N. Smith to discuss your case.
 The prosecution is not waiting, and neither should you.
-Call today for reliable representation.
+Contact today for reliable representation.